AmanAshutosh/Javascript/# 3 Variables.md

 If you want your code to run in older browser, you must use var.<br>

 # When to Use JavaScript const?
-If you want a general rule: always declare variables with const.<br>
+If we want a general rule: always declare variables with const.<br>
-If you think the value of the variable can change, use let.<br>
+If we think the value of the variable can change, use let.<br>
 In this example, price1, price2, and total, are variables:<br>

     const cost1 = 5;